MCPutro/simple-e-commerce/README.md

 ```

-This is a well-structured Go project following clean architecture principles with clear separation of concerns:

 1. `cmd/` - Contains the main application entry point
 2. `internal/` - Private application code
     - `db/` - Database migrations and configuration